Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Introduction

-To overcome this limitation, we draw inspiration from early deep clustering works which demonstrated that employing multiple clustering heads can enhance performance (\citep{ji2019invariant, asano2020self}).
-However, naively extending this approach to modern architectures with MLP projection heads (rather than simple linear heads) would result in an explosion of parameters.
-Our solution is a novel multi-head clustering projector that implements nested `Matryoshka' \citep{kusupati2022matryoshka} representations, where progressive subsets of neurons cluster the dataset into increasingly finer-grained groupings.
-This approach not only reduces parameters compared to conventional approaches but also improves performance and decreases memory requirements for downstream tasks such as k-nearest neighbors classification, leading to higher performances at equal memory.
+The strong performance of \methodname stems from two key technical innovations that overcome fundamental limitations in SSL.
+The first addresses a core shortcoming of models such as DINOv2, which depend on optimal-transport clustering (i.e., Sinkhorn-Knopp) for pseudo-label assignment.
+This process is inherently ambiguous—for instance, vehicles can be grouped by manufacturer, color, or model year—and current methods address this by using very large codebooks (e.g., 131K in DINOv2).
+To address this, we introduce a multi-head clustering projector using nested Matryoshka representations \cite{kusupati2022matryoshka}, where progressive neuron subsets cluster data into increasingly finer-grained groupings. \alert{This approach not only reduces parameters compared to conventional approaches~\cite{ruan2022weighted, caron2020unsupervised} but also improves performance and decreases memory requirements for downstream tasks} such as k-nearest neighbors classification, leading to higher performances at equal memory.

-Finally, we address a subtle but significant issue with dense clustering methods: they often produce clusters that reflect image position rather than semantic content.
-To mitigate this problem, we introduce a lightweight post-pretraining technique that first learns linear projections to predict patch positions, then projects the latent space to an orthogonal, of the positional information.
-The result is a dense representation space that emphasizes semantic content over spatial positioning, leading to substantial improvements on challenging benchmarks such as In-context learning with HummingBird benchmark~\citep{balazevic2023towards} and OverClustering~\citep{pariza2025near} on Pascal-VOC~\citep{pascal-voc-2012} and COCO-Things~\citep{caesar2018cocostuff}.
+Second, we address a subtle issue with dense clustering: representations can be biased by patch position rather than semantic content.
+We introduce a lightweight post-pretraining technique that first learns linear projections to predict patch positions, then projects the latent space to an orthogonal subspace devoid of this positional information.
+The result is a dense representation space that emphasizes semantics over spatial positioning, leading to substantial gains on challenging benchmarks like dense in-context learning~\citep{balazevic2023towards} and unsupervised semantic segmentation~\citep{van2021unsupervised}.
+In summary, our key contributions are: \begin{itemize}[leftmargin=20pt, topsep=0pt, parsep=0pt] \item We present \methodname, the first fully open-source (code, data, weights) and high-performance VFM that often outperforms proprietary models while ensuring clear accessibility \item We introduce two technical innovations: a Matryoshka multi-head clustering approach for high-quality representations, and a spatial-semantic disentanglement post-pretraining technique that refines representations for stronger backbones.
+Together, these methods significantly advance the base SSL approach, as shown in our analysis (see \autoref{tab:rebut-in21k}). \item We demonstrate strong performance across diverse tasks: including in-context learning, linear segmentation and object discovery, surpassing DINOv2-G by up to 3\%, outperforming it on OOD detection and 3D understanding, while matching its performance on classification—all without proprietary data. \item \alert{We show that~\methodname learns high-quality representations at modest model sizes \emph{without} any teacher supervision, eliminating the need for distillation from a much larger model.
+This makes our approach more accessible and scalable.} \end{itemize}